-Area of use City and trekking bicycles Child's bicycle/ bicycle for young adults Mountain bikes Racing bicycle Cargo bike Folding bicycle 80 M XS S \$ A A 1 Suitable for tarmacked and paved roads.
-Suitable for tarmacked and paved roads.
-Suitable for tarmacked and paved roads.
-Suitable for tarmacked and paved roads.
-Suitable for tarmacked and paved roads.
-2 2 Suitable for tarmacked roads, cycle paths and firm gravel paths and roads, and longer sections with moderate slopes and jumps up to 15 cm.
-Suitable for tarmacked roads, cycle paths and firm gravel paths and roads, and longer sections with moderate slopes and jumps up to 15 cm.
-Suitable for tarmacked roads, cycle paths and easy to demanding off-road riding, sections with moderate slopes and jumps up to 61 cm.
-Suitable for tarmacked roads, cycle paths and easy to demanding off-road riding, limited downhill use and jumps up to Suitable for tarmacked roads, cycle paths and firm gravel paths and roads, and longer sections with moderate slopes and jumps up to 15 cm. \$ 4 Suitable for tarmacked roads, cycle paths and easy to extremely difficult off-road riding, unlimited downhill use and any jumps
+Area of use City and trekking bicycles Child's bicycles/ bicycles for young adults Mountain bikes Racing bicycle Cargo bike Folding bicycle 20 () XS S \$ 1 Suitable for tar- macked and paved roads.
+Suitable for tar- macked and paved roads.
+Suitable for tar- macked and paved roads.
+Suitable for tar- macked and paved roads.
+Suitable for tar- macked and paved roads.
+2 Suitable for tar- macked roads, cycle paths and firm gravel paths and roads, and longer sections with moderate slopes and jumps up to 15 cm.
+Suitable for tar- macked roads, cycle paths and firm gravel paths and roads, and longer sections with moderate slopes and jumps up to 15 cm. off-road riding, sec- ~ 3 Suitable for tar- macked roads, cycle paths and easy to demanding off-road riding, lim- ited downhill use and jumps up to 122 cm. \$ 4 Suitable for tar- macked roads, cycle paths and easy to extremely difficult off-road rid- ing, unlimited downhill use and any jumps.

-Table 25: Area of use
+Table 30: Area of use